Being responsive: Using customer insights to reinvent product features

 Identifying problems worth solving

-But despite the many things that made the question type great to use, it still wasn’t perfect.
+Despite the many things that made the question type great to use, it still wasn’t perfect.

 “It’d be great to have a question type that works like image association but uses the classification framework so you can add multiple responses to each cell in any order.
 Sort of like classification imposed on an image.”